Frequently Asked Questions & Program Expectations

-A: Burnsville Fastpitch has also historically required that each player participate in an annual fundraising effort by selling Heggie’s Pizzas and/or Butterbraids.
+Burnsville Fastpitch has also historically required that each player participate in an annual fundraising effort by selling Heggie’s Pizzas and/or Butterbraids.
 There is a minimum sell requirement or a buyout option of $150.
 Many families wonder why the program requires volunteer hours to help the program host a tournament to raise money but also requires fundraising participation.
 The reality is that hosting a tournament is never guaranteed.
 Over the last few years, there have been two occasions where the Fireball tournament was cancelled.
 Once as the result of inclement weather for the tournament weekend and once because of COVID restrictions.
-In addition, tournament revenue is made by selling concessions.
-Last year, we held the tournament but were extremely limited in the concessions that could be offered as the result of COVID restrictions.
 These types of cancellations and restrictions mean that the program loses money.
 Fundraising is required to mitigate those losses so participation costs can stay the same.

-A: Age levels through Minnesota Softball are determined by the year of the player’s birth.
+Age levels through Minnesota Softball for the 2024 season are determined by a players age as of August 31, 2023.

 Players may play up at a higher age level under some circumstances, but players can never play down.
 If a player plays up a level, the payer will have to pay the registration fee that is applicable to the age group it is playing in for the season.

-A: 8U teams typically practice one night during the week and play one league game per week on Wednesday starting at 6:15PM (during the last two weeks of the season, these will be double-headers instead of single games).
-8U teams participate in one day of the Fireball Tournament (May 14 or May 15), another invitational tournament (likely in June) and the State Tournament (July 9-10).
+8U teams typically practice one night during the week and play one league game per week on Wednesday starting at 6:15PM (during the last two weeks of the season, these will be double-headers instead of single games).
+8U teams participate in one day of the Fireball Tournament (May 11 or May 12), another invitational tournament (likely in June) and the State Tournament (June 29-30).

 10U teams typically practice two nights per week until league games start and then depending on their game and tournament schedule, one night per week.
 League games are typically played on Tuesdays and are doubleheaders with the first game starting at 6:15PM.
 Toward the end of the season, doubleheaders may also be scheduled on Thursdays.
-10U teams participate in the Fireball Tournament (May 13-May 15), an invitational tournament, a State Qualifier tournament (June 24-26) and (if they qualify), the State Tournament (July 9-10).
+10U teams participate in the Fireball Tournament (May 10-May 12), an invitational tournament, a State Qualifier tournament (June 22-23) and (if they qualify) the State Tournament (June 29-30).

 12U teams typically practice two nights per week until league games start and then depending on their game and tournament schedule, one night per week.
 League games are typically played on Mondays and Wednesdays and are doubleheaders with the first game starting at 6:15PM.
-12U teams participate in the Fireball Tournament (May 13-15), two invitational tournaments, a State Qualifier tournament (June 24-26) and (if they qualify), the State Tournament (July 9-10).
+12U teams participate in the Fireball Tournament (May 10-12), at least two invitational tournaments, a State Qualifier tournament (June 22-23) and (if they qualify) the State Tournament (June 29-30).

-14U teams typically practice two nights per week until league games start and then depending on their game and tournament schedule, one night per week.
+14U teams typically practice one-two nights per week until league games start depending on the number of girls participating on high school teams and then depending on their game and tournament schedule, one night per week.
+Because many girls at the 14U level play high school level softball, the 14U season starts later in May (May 21 games start).
 League games are typically played on Tuesdays and Thursdays and are doubleheaders with the first game starting at 6:15PM.
-14U teams participate in the Fireball Tournament (scheduled TBD), two invitational tournaments, a State Qualifier tournament (July 16-17) and (if they qualify), the State Tournament (July 23-24).
+14U teams participate in the Fireball Tournament (schedule TBD), two invitational tournaments, a State Qualifier tournament and (if they qualify) the State Tournament (both in July).

-A: Individual Player Evaluations are held March 17 and March 19 and teams will be formed early the following week.
+Individual Player Evaluations will be held on March 9 and teams will be formed the following week.
 Practices will start at the beginning of April depending on weather conditions.
-League games will start the week of May 2, 2022.
-The State Tournament for 8U, 10U and 12U will be held the weekend of July 9-10.
-The State Tournament for 14U will be July 23-24.
+League games will start the week of April 29, 2024.
+The State Tournament for 8U, 10U and 12U will be held the weekend of June 29-30.